-Beginning April 5, 2017, Navy members can manage their Servicemembers’ Group Life Insurance (SGLI) coverage using the SGLI Online Enrollment System (SOES).
-Navy members should look for information from their service about when they should access SOES to confirm and certify their SGLI elections.
+Beginning August 2, 2017, Air Force members can manage their Servicemembers’ Group Life Insurance (SGLI) coverage using the SGLI Online Enrollment System (SOES).
+Air Force members join their fellow Navy members in using the new system.
+Navy began using SOES on April 5, 2017.
+Air Force and Navy members should look for information from their service about when they should access SOES to confirm and certify their SGLI elections.

-SOES access is planned to be available to Servicemembers on the following schedule*:
+SOES access for other branches of service is planned for release on the following schedule:

 *This schedule is subject to change.

 Follow this link for an easy to understand picture of the SGLI election process before and after SOES implementation.

 SGLI provides automatic life insurance coverage of $400,000 to Servicemembers upon enlistment.
 Members with SGLI also get automatic coverage for their dependent children and spouses (unless the child or spouse is insured under SGLI as a Servicemember) under the Family SGLI program and traumatic injury protection (TSGLI).
 Servicemembers with full-time SGLI coverage will no longer have to complete a paper SGLV-8286 to make changes to their coverage or beneficiary elections.
 Instead, these Servicemembers can use the online system, SOES, to manage the amount of their SGLI and spouse coverage and to designate or update beneficiaries.